-- 1. Ensure that the computer is turned off and disconnected from ac power and all cables. - 2.
-Close the computer display and turn the computer over. - 3.
-Remove the removable battery.
-See "Replacing the removable battery" on page 95. - 4.
+- 1. Disable the built-in battery.
+See "Disabling the built-in battery" on page 91. - 2.
+Ensure that the computer is turned off and disconnected from ac power and all cables. - 3.
+Close the computer display and turn the computer over. - 4.
 Remove the base cover assembly.
-See "Replacing the base cover assembly" on page 98. - 5.
-Detach the connector 1 and remove the coin-cell battery 2.
+See "Replacing the base cover assembly" on page 92. - 5.
+Open the film and detach the connector.
+Then remove the coin-cell battery.

-6. Install the new coin-cell battery 1 and attach the connector 2.
+6. Install the new coin-cell battery and attach the connector.
+Then cover the battery with the film.

-- 7. Reinstall the base cover assembly.

-- 8. Reinstall the removable battery.

-- 9. Turn the computer over.
-Connect the ac power adapter and all cables to the computer.

-After you replace the coin-cell battery, reset the system date and time in the ThinkPad Setup program.
-See "Date/Time menu" on page 66.
+- 7. Reinstall the base cover assembly. - 8.
+Turn the computer over.
+Connect the ac power adapter and all cables to the computer. - 9.
+Reset the system date and time in the ThinkPad Setup program.
+See "Date/Time menu" on page 65.

-Replacing the keyboard
+Replacing the speaker assembly